jbystronski/react-nextjs-dashboard/README.md

-<h4 align="center">A slim admin dashboard template created with Next.js and Material UI, with a built-in file manager.</h4>
+<h4 align="left">A slim admin dashboard template created with Next.js and Material UI, with a built-in file manager.</h4>